milderengen/mildebook/README.md

 # mildebook
-My own social network inspired by facebook
+Ever wondered what would Facebook look like if Mark didn't hire a frontend devs?
+Presenting mildebook My own social network inspired by facebook

 Not complete, i am puting it here so i dont loose everything in case of hardware failiure on my side.